Fast randomized numerical rank estimation for numerically low-rank matrices: Sketching roughly preserves singular values: for leading

-When $A\in\mathbb{F}^{m\times n}$ has no structure to take advantage of (e.g.\ dense), such SRTT embeddings allow us to compute $AX$ with $O(mn\log n)$ operations, which is optimal up to an $O(\log n)$ factor.
-When $A$ has structure such as sparsity, $AX$ could be computed much more efficiently, for example in $O(\mbox{nnz}(A)r)$ operations for a Gaussian $X$.
+Related to SRTTs are the recently introduced class of random embeddings, HRTTs~\cite{zhenshao}.
+In these works it is shown an embedding for an $r$-dimensional subspace can be achieved with high probability using $O(r)$ samples (as with Gaussians) rather than $O(r\log r)$, by replacing the subsampling matrix $S$ in~\eqref{eq:Theta} with a hashing matrix (e.g.\ Countsketch~\cite{woodruff2014sketching}), which can be done without increasing the complexity.
+Computational results suggest HRTTs perform adequately in pathological cases where SRTTs fail, such as diagonal matrices (see discussions on coherence in~\cite{Ipsen2014, candes2009exact}).

-In addition to SRTTs, highly sparse embedding matrices have attracted much attention in the theoretical computer science literature~\cite{clarkson2017low,kane2014sparser}.
+Finally, highly sparse embedding matrices have attracted much attention in the theoretical computer science literature~\cite{clarkson2017low,kane2014sparser}.
 The state-of-the-art result~\cite{cohen2016nearly} suggests an oversampling by a factor $\log r$ is needed to obtain an embedding with high probability.

+When $A\in\mathbb{F}^{m\times n}$ has no structure to take advantage of (e.g. dense), such SRTT embeddings allow us to compute $AX$ with $O(mn\log n)$ operations, which is optimal up to an $O(\log n)$ factor.
+When $A$ has structure such as sparsity, $AX$ could be computed much more efficiently, for example in $O(\mbox{nnz}(A)r)$ operations for a Gaussian $X$ and less for sparse sketches.

-The choice of $X$ therefore depends on the structure of $A$; but the complexity of the sketching $AX$ can be bounded from above by $O(mn\log n)$.
-We mainly use SRTT embedding matrices in this paper.
+The choice of $X$ therefore depends on the structure of $A$; but the complexity of the sketching $AX$ can be bounded from above by $O(mn\log n)$ for dense matrices.
+We mainly use HRTT embedding matrices --- specifically hashed randomized DCTs --- in this paper as they are able to perform optimally, even for very coherent matrices.
+In our numerical experiments, we use diagonal matrices which is the most coherent type of matrix, and therefore most difficult to sketch.